vadim-za/zt4i-libs/cc/doc/lists.md

     var node4: Node = .{};
     list.insertAfter(&node1, &node4);
 ```
-There is also a more elegant version of expressing the above using a single `insert` method:
+There is also a more elegant form of expressing the above using a single `insert` method.
+The potential drawback is that this form relies on the compiler optimizing the extra operations related to handling the first argument ("insertion position").
+So one might want to avoid this form in highly performance-critical code.
 ```
     // The restrictions on specific insertion features
     // (depending on the list type) are the same as in